rodrigo-caballero/linepyline/README.md

 # linepyline

-A line-by-line radiative transfer model in pure python -- no C or Fortran extensions to compile.
-It runs fast thanks to [numba](https://numba.readthedocs.io) parallelization, which gives order-of-magnitude speedup on multi-core CPUs.
-It produces output in xarray Dataset format.
+A line-by-line radiative transfer model in pure python.
+There are no C or Fortran extensions to compile, but the code is fast thanks to [numba](https://numba.readthedocs.io) parallelization, which gives order-of-magnitude speedup on multi-core CPUs.

 linepyline is aimed at climate-oriented problems in Earth and planetary atmospheres.
 You can specify the atmosphere to consist of an arbitrary mixture of absorbing gases and